 How bad can they get?

 These leatherjackets washed out of a lawn after a heavy rainfall.
 A healthy lawn can withstand at least 20 leatherjackets per square foot, but populations can explode quickly and create devastating numbers before you even know it!
 Nematodes used for Grub management will NOT control leatherjackets.
 Nematodes are always species specific in their targeting.
 LawnSavers has the correct strain of Nematodes to control these larvae.
-Applications should be scheduled by the middle of October for best results!
+Applications should be scheduled by the middle of October, and again in early May for best results!